shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 Automaticode saves all settings in files, not in the Registry.

 #### Some important features missing
 - Dialog editor.
-Instead use class wpfBuilder.
+Instead use class **wpfBuilder**.
 - Automatic backup.
-- Triggers of types other than hotkey, autotext, mouse and window.
 - Debugger.
 To debug a script in step mode need Visual Studio or VS Code.
-- Multiple code editors.
+- Multiple code editor controls.

 Some of these will be added in the future.